Ph.D., University of Chicago, 1996

 - Indiana Community Service Recognition Award, 2009

-Professor Reingold is Executive Associate Dean for the School of Public and Environmental Affairs on the Bloomington campus and visiting professor at Central European University’s School of Public Policy.
+Professor Reingold is a professor at the School of Public and Environmental Affairs on the Bloomington campus and visiting professor at Central European University’s School of Public Policy.
+He previously also served as SPEA's executive associate dean for Bloomington.
 His primary teaching and research areas include urban poverty, economic development, social welfare policy, low-income housing policy, civil society, and government performance.
 His research has appeared in the Journal of Policy Analysis and Management, Public Administration Review, Social Service Review, Urban Studies, the Journal of Urban Affairs, and Housing Studies, among other social science journals.
 His public service experience includes positions as director of research and policy development at the U.S. Corporation for National and Community Service, a member of the White House Task Force for Disadvantaged Youth and chair of the Task Force’s research committee, housing commissioner and vice-chairman of the Bloomington Housing Authority Board, board president of the South Central Community Action Program, and chair of the Indiana Commission on Community Service and Volunteerism.
 He has served on expert panels for the U.S. National Academy of Public Administration and the Office of the Assistant Secretary for Planning and Evaluation in the U.S. Department of Health and Human Services.
 He is a member of the editorial board of the Journal of Policy Analysis and Management, Social Service Review, Evaluation Review, and the Journal of Public Affairs Education.
 He received his MA and Ph.D. in sociology from the University of Chicago.

 Urban poverty, economic development, social welfare policy, low-income housing policy, civil society and government performance